When you set a big goal, how often do you celebrate your progress?

 Maybe you’re building a portfolio to find a new job.
 Or, you might be stuck on a coding problem and need help from someone with more expertise.
 Either way, this is your opportunity to share your unique creations with the world.

 If you haven’t already, upload some of your projects to sites like GitHub.
 Better yet, copy them into workspaces and share the links with your friends.

 6. Teaching other developers

-As you explore tech communities like the Codecademy Forums and Stack Overflow, you'll find opportunities to share your knowledge.
-For instance, you might come across a learner who's struggling with a problem you faced in your coursework.
-Or, you might have a helpful code snippet that's just what another developer needs to complete their project.
+As you explore tech communities like the Codecademy Forums and Stack Overflow, you’ll find opportunities to share your knowledge.
+For instance, you might come across someone who’s struggling with a problem you faced in your coursework.
+Or, you might have a helpful code snippet that’s just what another developer needs to complete their project.

 As we progress, we tend to forget about the challenges and obstacles we faced early on in our journeys.
 Helping other programmers learn the skills you’ve already mastered will really illustrate just how far you’ve come along in your development.

 Plus, breaking down complex concepts and explaining them to others helps reinforce your own knowledge.
 Take it from Judah Anthony, Codecademy Engineering Manager, who offers this advice:

 “Learn by teaching.
 Pick a topic, whether it’s a new tech you want to push or a best practice like API design.
 Create a blog post, lightning talk, or brown bag to teach about that topic, and use that as an opportunity to learn, study, and research the latest on the topic yourself.”